List of indie game developers

-This is a list of developers of indie games, which includes video game developers who are not owned by nor do they receive significant financial backing from a video game publisher.
+This is a list of indie game developers, which includes video game developers who are not owned by nor do they receive significant financial backing from a video game publisher.
 Independent developers, which can be single individuals, small groups, or large organizations, retain operational control over their organizations and processes.
 Some self-publish their own games while others work with publishers.